microsoft/ignite25-LAB595-extending-dragon-copilot-with-partner-built-ai-solutions/lab/instructions/bonus-04-step.md

 3. Perform an `az login`

-5. Create the needed azure resources using the following powershell script.
+5. Copy the follwing to a new file `deploy.ps1`
 ```powershell
 $applicationId = Read-Host -Prompt "Please enter your Application (client) ID"
 $ExtensionName = "my-extension-@lab.LabInstance.Id"